interfect/pySX127x/README.md

 | 0x1D     | LoRa  | RegModemConfig1   | REG.LORA.MODEM_CONFIG_1    |
 | etc.     |       |                   |                            |

-### Hardware
-Hardware related definition and initialisation are located in `SX127x.board_config.BOARD`.
-If you use a SBC other than the Raspberry Pi you'll have to adapt the BOARD class.

 # Script references

 ### Continuous receiver `rx_cont.py`
-The SX127x is put in RXCONT mode and continuously waits for transmissions.
+The modem is put in RXCONT mode and continuously waits for transmissions.
 Upon a successful read the payload and the irq flags are printed to screen.
 ```
 usage: rx_cont.py [-h] [--ocp OCP] [--sf SF] [--freq FREQ] [--bw BW]